What are the differences between the Wilson Drive OTR antenna and the RFI Q‑Fit® whip antenna?

 Powerful Signal offers both of these antennas; this comparison will help you decide which one is best for your cellular reception needs.

 This comparison includes the 38″ RFI Q‑Fit antenna.
-This antenna is also available in a 29″ model with lower gain.
+This antenna is also available in a 29″ model with less gain.

 - RFI Q‑Fit: $249.99